-Wisdom teeth surgery is performed for a variety of reasons, but, in most cases, because the addition of wisdom teeth may affect your mouth’s appearance and overall health.
+Wisdom teeth surgery is performed for a variety of reasons, but, in most cases, because the addition may affect your mouth’s appearance and overall health.

 Why Wisdom Teeth Need to be Removed

 Your wisdom teeth can cause a whole variety of problems if they’re allowed to fully form into your mouth.
-In many cases, our dentists suggest that wisdom teeth be removed because your jaw may not be large enough to house them.
+In many cases, our dentists suggests they be removed because your jaw may not be large enough to house them.
 If this happens, the wisdom teeth can become impacted and unable to break through your gums.
 This can be painful and can even lead to infection.

-- If wisdom teeth break part way through the gums, they can create a small flap in the gums that can easily become infected
+- If they break part way through the gums, they can create a small flap in the gums that can easily become infected

 - Impacted teeth can lead to infection or damages to the surrounding teeth

-- Wisdom teeth can affect the positioning of your other teeth, so, if you’ve had orthodontia, wisdom teeth may ruin how straight your teeth are
+- Can affect the positioning of your other teeth, so, if you’ve had orthodontia, and may ruin how straight your teeth are

 During this process, you will receive a local anesthetic to numb the areas where the teeth will be removed.
 You may also receive a general anesthetic that will keep you from feeling pain during the procedure and allow you to sleep while the surgery is performed.